mwauraKarnold/projectsShowcase/README.md

 The projects are:

-A News Summarizer - uses NLP to take news links and gives a summary
+A News Summarizer - uses NLP to take news links and gives a summary ( has screenshots to show outcome)

 Credit Card Analysis - anaysis of a credit card customer dataset and building a model to predict customer attrition

-Voice Assistant - uses NLP to take speech as input and gives appropriate responses
+Voice Assistant - uses NLP to take speech as input and gives appropriate responses (has vidieo to show application)